nichechristie/niche-app/README.md

 <!-- Creator Portrait -->
 ![Creator Portrait](./IMG_3411.jpeg)

-**Find Your Niche** turns social content into a real Web3 marketplace.
+**Find Your Niche** transforms social content into a Web3 marketplace where
-Every post becomes a token.
-Every creator becomes a coin.
-Every interaction becomes value. 🚀
+posts become tokens, creators launch their own coins, and communities trade value. 🚀

 ---